New Results on Vertices that Belong to Every Minimum Locating-Dominating Code: A tight bound for the maximum number of min-forced vertices

 \section{A tight bound for the maximum number of min-forced vertices}

 A natural question regarding the min-forced and min-void vertices is the following.
 What is the maximum ratio of such vertices in a graph with respect to the order $n$?
 For min-void vertices this is easily answered.
-Indeed, for any $h\ge 2$, take the graph $G_h$ of order $n=2^h-1+h$, where $h$ vertices form an independent set and the rest of the vertices have the $2^h-1$ different and non-empty subsets of the independent set as their neighbourhoods.
+Indeed, for any $h\ge 2$, take the graph $G_h$ of order $n=2^h-1+h$, where $h$ vertices form an independent set and the rest of the vertices have the $2^h-1$ different and nonempty subsets of the independent set as their neighbourhoods.
 It is well known (and also easy to check) that the independent set is a minimum LD-code giving $\gamma^{LD}(G_h)=h$.
-By \cite[Lemma 7]{Hudry2019}, the graph also has as many min-void vertices as there are non-codewords (that is, the maximum amount $n-\gamma^{LD}(G_h)=2^h-1$).
-This solves the question for min-void vertices (notice that here $\gamma^{LD}(G_h)$ is as small as possible with respect to $n$ since for any graph it holds that $n\le 2^{|S|}-1+|S|$ if $S$ is a locating-dominating code).
-However, the question for min-forced vertices is a harder problem.
-This question will be answered in Corollary~\ref{Cor_max_number_of_min-forced}.
+By \cite[Lemma 7]{Hudry2019}, the LD-code is unique, and hence, the graph has as many min-void vertices as there are non-codewords (that is, the maximum amount $n-\gamma^{LD}(G_h)=2^h-1$).
+Notice that here $\gamma^{LD}(G_h)$ is as small as possible with respect to $n$ since for any graph it holds that $n\le 2^{|S|}-1+|S|$ if $S$ is a locating-dominating code.
+Thus, the maximum number $k$ of min-void vertices satisfies